Progressive stack: Overview

-The progressive stack technique attempts to counter what its proponents believe is a flaw in traditional representative democracy, where the majority is heard while the minority or non-dominant groups are silenced or ignored.
-In practice, "majority culture" may be interpreted by progressive stack practitioners to mean white people, heterosexual people, or men while non-dominant groups include women, people who are lesbian, gay, bisexual, transgender, or queer, people of color, and very young or older people.
+The progressive stack technique attempts to counter what proponents believe is a flaw in traditional representative democracy, where the majority is heard while the minority or non-dominant groups are silenced or ignored.
+In practice, dominant or majority groups may be interpreted by progressive stack practitioners to mean wealthy or upper class people, white people, men, heterosexual or cisgender people, people without physical or mental disabilities, and members of majority religions, while non-dominant or minority groups include poor or working class people, people of color, women, sexual and gender minorities, neurodivergent people, people with physical or mental disabilities, members of minority religions, and very young or older people.

 The "stack" in the Occupy movement is the list of speakers who are commenting on proposals or asking questions in public meetings.
 Anyone can request to be added to the stack.
 In meetings that don't use the progressive stack, people typically speak in the order they were added to the queue.
 In meetings that use the progressive stack, people from non-dominant groups are allowed to speak before people from dominant groups, by facilitators, or stack-keepers, urging speakers to "step forward, or step back" based on which racial, age, or gender group they belong to.

 Criticism

-A. Barton Hinkle, a columnist for the Richmond Times-Dispatch, has expressed the opinion that "lining up speakers by race and gender might not seem fair on an individual level", and suggests that proponents of the progressive stack care more about class struggle than individual concerns.
+A. Barton Hinkle, a columnist for the Richmond Times-Dispatch, has expressed the opinion that "lining up speakers by race and gender might not seem fair on an individual level", and suggests that proponents of the progressive stack care more about class struggle and victimization than individual concerns.